njas17/MakanBah/README.md

   DB_PASS=YOURPASSWORD
 ```

 - Run `npm run migrate` in the main folder of this repository, in a new terminal window.
-This will create a table called 'xxxx' in your database.
+This will create a table called 'makanbahDB' in your database.

 ### Development